 New Online Course: Inclusion and Advocacy

-Our new, online, self-paced disability inclusion course is now available on the new KIT eLearning Store.
+Our new, online, self-paced disability inclusion course is now available on the new KIT Academy Store.

 If you want to welcome students of all abilities, create inclusive learning environments and affect change in your school or community, this course is for you.